MeteoSwiss/rainforest/docs/reference/qpe_cmd.rst

                         coordinates, e.g. 500,700, default is 0,350
   -d DISPLAY, --display=DISPLAY
-                        Specify how you want to display the QPE subplots as a comma separated string, e.i '2,1' will put them on 2 rows, one column.
+                        Specify how you want to display the QPE subplots as a comma separated string, e.g 2,1 will put them on 2 rows, one column.
 Default is to put them in one row -t TRANSITION, --transition=TRANSITION
+                        Precipitation intensity at which the colormap changes (purple for lower intensities, rainbow for larger intensities), default is 10
-                        Size of figure width,height in cm, default is 10 -v VMIN, --vmin=VMIN  Minimum precip. intensity to display, default = 0.04 -V VMAX, --vmax=VMAX  Maximum precip. intensity to display, default = 120 -m MODELS, --models=MODELS
+  -v VMIN, --vmin=VMIN  Minimum precip. intensity to display, default = 0.04 -V VMAX, --vmax=VMAX  Maximum precip. intensity to display, default = 120 -m MODELS, --models=MODELS